 The possibility of decommissioning existing pipelines before their technical lifetime in order to save on maintenance and fixed costs, for example for the low utilized pipelines mentioned above.

 The integration and recompression of biomethane in the grid.
-This allows the model to transport biomethane from the mid-pressure to the highpressure grid level and makes the use of biomethane in the grid more flexible.
+This allows the model to transport biomethane from the mid-pressure to the high-pressure grid level and makes the use of biomethane in the grid more flexible.

-Before the objective function of the model and the main functionalities and constraints are described in detail (including a more comprehensive description of the new functionalities), the Figure 1 gives a first overview of the model.
+Before the objective function of the model and the main functionalities and constraints are described in detail (including a more comprehensive description of the new functionalities), Figure 1 gives a first overview of the model.